Travel decisions have a way of sticking with you and haunting you with regrets long after the other bad memories have faded.

 3) Talk the list over with whoever is going with you (if applicable) and prioritize the top two or three.

-I know that last point involves a big leap of faith, but the risk is minimal now thanks to liberal cancellation policies from airlines, hotels, and tour companies.
-I believe we’ll see European destinations open by the fall of 2021, but if you’re more pessimistic than me, make the reservations for next year.
-Just starting some travel plans will lift your mood and you’ll have plenty of time to do research and figure out an itinerary.
+I know that last point involves a big leap of faith, but the risk is lower than it used to be thanks to more liberal cancellation policies from airlines, hotels, and tour companies.
+Just starting some travel plans for the future will lift your mood and you’ll have plenty of time to do research and figure out an itinerary.

 Or just hit the easy button and book a small group tour with a company like Intrepid or G Adventures.
 That’ll include the lodging and take care of transportation logistics.
 If you do that and book flight tickets too you’ll know most of your expenses up front to save for them.

 Everyone has a budget, and I’m not saying to ignore it and rack up debt.
-I’m just saying this is a rare chance to visit famous places when they’re not crowded.
+I’m just saying that if you missed the rare chance to visit famous places when they’re not crowded, you can still avoid the peak times if you plan well.
 When the experience promises to be something really special that you’ll remember the rest of your life, always ask yourself this: “Fifteen years from now, will I regret that I didn’t do this?”